crf199274/mcu/esp32/libraries/WebSockets2_Generic/README.md

 ### Debug

-Debug is enabled by default on Serial.
+Debug is enabled by default on `Serial`.
 Debug Level from 0 to 4.
-To disable, change the _WEBSOCKETS_LOGLEVEL_ to 0
+To disable, change the `_WEBSOCKETS_LOGLEVEL_` to 0

 ```cpp
 // Use this to output debug msgs to Serial